Throoni/CAPM_Analysis/docs/methodology/RESULTS_INTERPRETATION.md

 - β < 0: Stock moves opposite to the market (rare, usually indicates data error)

 **Our Results:**
-- Average β = 0.688: Stocks are, on average, less volatile than the market
+- Average β = 0.917: Stocks are, on average, slightly less volatile than the market
-- Median β = 0.646: Consistent with average
+- Median β = 0.875: Consistent with average
 - Range: Most stocks have β between 0.3 and 1.5 (economically reasonable)

 **Economic Interpretation:**
 - European large-cap stocks typically have β < 1.0
-- Average β of 0.688 is consistent with expectations
+- Average β of 0.917 is consistent with expectations
 - Suggests stocks are less sensitive to market movements than the market itself

 ### 1.3 Alpha (α) Interpretation